Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Important to Remember:

-Biodegradable is best...
-There is a significant move towards biodegradable in an age where we should all be reducing our single-use plastic.
-However, many venues disallow anything else, although Old Marylebone Town Hall finds this difficult to enforce due to the high volume of weddings.
+Biodegradable is best - many venues disallow anything else.
+Old Marylebone Town Hall finds this difficult to enforce due to the high volume of weddings.

-I don't often covert confetti photos to black and white, but photographs such as this capture the moment in time perfectly.
+I don't often convert confetti photos to black and white, but this photograph captures the moment in time perfectly.
 It says what the couple and their fun wedding day were all about as they celebrate their 'Just Married' status on the steps of Old Marylebone Town Hall.

 I love the greeting and congratulatory photos after the ceremony.
-It's is one of the critical times for capturing the atmosphere.
+It is one of the critical times for capturing the atmosphere.

 Posed Couple and Group Shots

-Outside, the area between the front door and the two central pillars offers some stunning direction light.
+Outside, the area between the front door and the two central pillars offers stunning directional light.
 This makes an excellent location for some small group wedding portraits, especially of the bride and groom.

 Depending on the day, couples are allowed time for their photographer to arrange and take some group shots on the steps.
 The turnover of weddings on a Saturday is high, so there is less time before being asked politely to move on.
-I always liaise closely with the ushers to ensure that we make the most of our time here.
 Ideally, there will be time for all the required family photos, a large group shot of everyone present and some of the couple on their own.

 A Handy Dodge